Chinese Masterpieces

 Joseph.Sharon@chinesemasterpieces.com

-Ming Dynasty Blue & White Yongle Vase (1403-1424) – Marked Period, Globular Form This exquisite globular vase, originating from the esteemed Yongle period of the Ming Dynasty, features a meticulously rendered three-clawed dragon, poised elegantly amid stylized waves.
+Ming Dynasty Blue & White Yongle Vase (1403-1424) – Marked Period, Globular Form.
+This exquisite globular vase, originating from the esteemed Yongle period of the Ming Dynasty, features a meticulously rendered three-clawed dragon, poised elegantly amid stylized waves.
 The cobalt blue pigment used in its creation is imported samali blue, characterized by a distinctive blackish tone.
 Notably, the heaping and piling effect that occurs during glazing results in the appearance of black spots or a silvery sheen.
 Conversely, if brown hues emerge, this indicates the use of locally sourced Chinese cobalt, thereby reinforcing the vase's authenticity and historical significance, as imported cobalt has not been available for more than five centuries.
 Additionally, evidence of flaking in the biscuit further substantiates its age.
 The vase is adorned with a four-character mark on the neck and stands approximately 17 inches in height. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Imperial Blue and White 15th Century Ming Dynasty Vase with Xuande Mark Featuring Dragon Motif